Blog About

 command: pages publish ${{ env.BUILD_NAME }} --project-name=${{ env.PROJECT_NAME }}

-I can now freely render my Kubernetes cluster inoperable with all sorts of moronic experiments, but this website will remain available, because it’s served from the fastest edge-network in the world, free of charge.
+I can now render my Kubernetes cluster inoperable with all sorts of moronic experiments, but this blog will remain available, because it’s served from the fastest edge-network in the world, completely free of charge.